gilbox/react-imation/README.md

 ```

 We can also write the previous example using an array of `[key, value]` touples instead
-of an object. **This way of using `tween` is recommended** because
+of an object. **This way of using `tween` is recommended**
+(object notation may soon be deprecated) because
-javascript objects do not sort negative keyframe values in a way
+javascript objects do not sort floating point nor negative keyframe values in a way
 which will work with `tween`.

 ```jsx